Budapest

 budapest tram with city view in background

-Is Budapest expensive for transportation?
-No, Budapest’s public transportation is very affordable compared to other European capitals.
-A single ticket costs just $1.22, while a 7-day travel card is only $17.13, making it one of Europe’s most budget-friendly cities for getting around.
+Is Budapest expensive for tourists when it comes to travel?
+No, Budapest’s public transportation is very affordable.
+A single ticket costs just $1.62 (500 HUF), while a 72-hour travel card is $18.60 (5,750 HUF), making it one of Europe’s most budget-friendly cities for getting around.

 Ticket TypePrice in HUFPrice in USDNotes